That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 We are living in a world of noise and chaos, fear and dis-ease.
 Present times call for a moment to just be still and know - who we are in the world, our connection to one another, and how to live in peace with ourselves and others.

 We have intentionally planned this retreat without set times and dates for each activity.
 We believe the best things happen organically.
-We have a few folx who have volunteered to lead an activity, (yoga, meditation, youth/children's activity, etc.,) but with the exception of our special guest on Saturday, activites will not be programmed in advance.
+We have a few folks who volunteer to lead an activity, (yoga, meditation, youth/children's activity, etc.,) but with the exception of our special guests on Saturday, activites will not be programmed in advance.
 It will be based on what one or two people are inspired to lead in the moment, open to whoever wants to jump in.
 That's how nature plays, and we plan to play along!

 All campers are asked to sign a general waiver/photo release and community culture agreement.